Ant Control in Melbourne

-Melbourne homes and businesses are regularly invaded by a variety of pest ant species, which present a health risk via the transfer of various germs and bacteria.
+Melbourne homes and commercial businesses are regularly invaded by a variety of pest ant species, which present a health risk via the transfer of various germs and bacteria.
 This situation presents the opportunity for potential contamination of food items and cooking utensils.

 In some cases if left untreated by suitable pest control measures, ant numbers can reach hundreds of thousands and create additional problems when nesting in walls or roof spaces to electrical wiring and equipment such as hot water services, air conditioning units, stoves and fridges, down lights etc.

 - We use an effective unique industry only product

 - Used and trusted in 1000’s of Melbourne homes every year.

 - Guaranteed Ant Control Melbourne

 Melbourne has only four main species of ants that invade homes and our outdoor living areas, creating a significant nuisance.
 The four main situations and species encountered are:

 Brown Ants invade kitchen and bathroom areas and are often found in pantries.
 They frequently seem to appear from nowhere very quickly and even after they have been ‘cleaned up’ they re-appear.